 Day 01: Arrive by flight and report at Leh Highlights: Stay in hotel Destination: Leh & Ladakh

-Rest of the day free for acclimatization.
-Stay overnight at the Hotel Auspicious.
+Rest and walk around to acclimatize.
+Stay overnight at Hotel Auspicious.

 Day 02: Drive from Leh to Chilling and Tilat Sumdo

-Today in the morning drive with small brief halt at the magnificent confluence of river Zanskar and Indus and then again a drive to the Chilling, one of the most famous villages in Ladakh, known for craftsmanship, especially the metal works.
-Touching the Chadar first time, we start the trek for 1-2 hrs along the magnificent frozen river Zanskar till Tilat Sumdo.
-Overnight in cave/camp/tent.
-Also learn the fun way to adjust yourself to Ladakhi shuffle walk style on the frozen slippery ice of river Zanskar.
+Leave Leh for Chilling, but halt for a brief while at the magnificent confluence of river Zanskar and Indus and then again continue with the drive to Chilling which isone of the most famous villages in Ladakh, known for craftsmanship, especially the metal works.
+Touching the Chadar first time, we start the trek for 1-2 hours along the magnificent frozen river Zanskar till Tilat Sumdo.
+Overnight stay in cave/camp/tent.
+Also learn the fun way to adjust yourself to Ladakhi shuffle walk style on the frozen slippery ice of river Zanskar!

-Day 03: Trek from Tilat Sumdo to Tsomo Paldar Highlights: Frozen Chadar river
+Day 03: Trek from Tilat Sumdo to Tsomo Paldar Highlights: Frozen Chadar River

-After the breakfast call at 7:30 am and an early departure, the walk on the Chadar has fully started.
+After the breakfast call at 7:30 am and an early departure, the walk on the Chadar will begin in full swing.
 Hearing the different sounds of Chadar forming and breaking, you will soon get familiar where the Chadar or the ice cover is thick and thin.
-With a early lunch break in between, we would soon reach the majestic.
+With an early lunch break in between, we would soon reach the majestic.

 Day 04: Trek from Tsomo Paldar to Dibb Highlights: Beautuiful waterfalls and frozen ice cliffs

-Though today is the longest day of the trek, you will pass through some magnificent beautiful waterfalls and frozen ice cliffs on the left - it is like walking through a giant freezer!
-The walk also crosses through narrow gorges, where the trekker may have to climb briefly on to the rocky river bank.
+Though today is the longest day of the trek, you will pass through some magnificent beautiful waterfalls and frozen ice cliffs on the left.It is like walking through a giant freezer!
+You will cross narrow gorges, where youmay have to climb briefly on to the rocky river bank.
 The sharp bends and current of the river breaks the ice in some places.
 Lunch in between on a flat rocky hill side by the river.

 Day 05: Trek from Dibb to Nyerak Pullu Highlights: Nyreak village

 7 hrs.
 Again one of the magnificent days on the Chadar trek.
-However, the caution being that this can become a difficult if the Chadar is not very firm.
-The vistas are stunning though as we pass through giant frozen waterfalls, ice cliffs and one may even catch sight of the mountain fox.
+However, the caution being that this can become a difficult stretch as Chadar is not very firm.
+The vistas are stunning and as we pass through giant frozen waterfalls, ice cliffs and one may even catch sight of the mountain fox.
 Nyerak village is located high above.
 Beyond the bridge that links Nyerak village with Lingshed, small huts mark the summer grazing shelters of the villagers.

 Day 06: Trek from Nyerak to Dibb Highlights: Going back from Chadar

 Though technically it is the same way back, it is also quite different.
-The Chadar or the blanket of ice that is forming on the River Zanskar is always changing, breaking up and forming itself again.
+The Chadar or the blanket of ice that is forming on the River Zanskar is always changing, breaking and forming itself again.
 As the Chadar dynamics are ever changing, the same route and place would look and feel different as the texture and conditions change.

 Day 07: Trek from Tibb to Shingra Koma Highlights: Trek to Shingra Koma